Weave Code

 How do I install phpdocumentor/reflection-docblock in a Laravel project?

 Run `composer require phpdocumentor/reflection-docblock` in your project root.
-The package has no Laravel-specific dependencies and integrates cleanly with Composer’s autoloader.
-Ensure your `composer.json` targets PHP 8.1+ for full compatibility.
+The package is lightweight (~1MB) and has no Laravel-specific dependencies, so it integrates seamlessly with Composer’s autoloader.
+No additional configuration is needed for basic usage.

-Can this package parse DocBlocks from ReflectionClass or ReflectionMethod objects?
+Can this package parse DocBlocks from ReflectionClass objects in Laravel?

-Does this support custom tags like `@laravel-role` or `@api-resource`?
+Does this work with Laravel’s custom annotations like @Route or @Cacheable?

-What alternatives exist for DocBlock parsing in Laravel?
+What are the alternatives to phpdocumentor/reflection-docblock for Laravel?

 Weaver